 Student Status Issues

-If you hope to study abroad and graduate early, you need to review your plans with your degree auditor in the Office of the Registrar before going abroad.
+If you hope to study abroad and graduate early, you need to review your plans with your academic advisers and degree auditor in the Office of the Registrar before going abroad.
 Whether or not you can do both depends on a number of factors, including but not limited to: